Valentin-Gauthier/NER/README.md

 # 🧠 Named Entity Recognition (NER)

-A natural language processing (NLP) project to detect and classify named entities (persons, locations, organizations, etc.) in French texts.
+Optimisation of a natural language processing (NLP) project to detect and classify named entities (persons, locations, organizations, etc.) in French texts.
+Using SpaCy and CasEN.

 ---